LohranFagundes/webAPIeleicoes/README.md

 ## License

-This project maintains the same MIT License as the original PHP version.
+This project maintains the same MIT License as the original PHP version.# webAPIeleicoes